 Our Family: That’s us.
 Or at least most of us.
 Our oldest son is missing from the picture as he’s back at college, but our dog, Jesse, very kindly offered to take his place (Isn’t he sweet?
 The dog, I mean 😉).
 We have always home-educated our children and, just so you know, they really do own shoes.
 I simply have troubles getting the kids to wear them. *Small sigh.
 We’re still working on that one!

-That Wonderful Man I Married: My husband, MatthewLJacobson, of 21 years is an author, blogger, speaker, literary agent, teaching elder and, most importantly, loving husband and devoted father to our eight children.
-A man with a vast array of interests, he enjoys growing things, current politics, the life of Winston Churchill, beekeeping, and so much more (he certainly keeps my life interesting and exciting!).
+That Wonderful Man I Married: My husband of 21 years, Matthew, is an author, speaker, literary agent, teaching elder and, most importantly, loving husband and devoted father to our eight children.
+He is also a blogger and you can find him here: Matthew L Jacobson.
+A man with a vast array of interests, he enjoys growing things, current politics, the life of Winston Churchill, and so much more (he certainly keeps my life interesting and exciting!).
 Above all, he is a man of God with a strong love for the Savior and His church.

 Our eldest son is a sophomore at Patrick Henry College in Virginia.
 When he is not studying, he can probably be found playing ultimate Frisbee, soccer or some other outdoor activity.
 He also works in the tech department and plays the classical guitar.
 He is both serious about his faith and a big tease when you get to know him.
 We sure miss having him around here!